-Surprisingly there are lessons on calling and acting on the Lord’s instruction from Leviticus.
-This is may be one of the most skipped over books of the Bible, sometimes viewed as boring, irrevalent for today or a cure for insomnia.
+Surprisingly, there are lessons to be learned on God’s calling and our response to that calling from Leviticus.
+This may be one of the most skipped over books of the Bible.
+It is sometimes viewed as boring and irrelevant for today or a cure for insomnia.
 But the first three verses of Leviticus are, in fact, worthy of our riveting attention.
-It gives insight as to how relationship with Him still works with us to this day.
+It gives insight as to how relationship with Him still works for us to this day.
 Let’s take a look.

-- The Lord summoned Moses, just as we are all called to make disciples.
+- The Lord summoned Moses, and He calls us today to make disciples.

 - The offering is to be voluntary—of our own free will.

-- The offering is to be to the Lord—visible, public.
-That is good motivation to give our best.
+- The offering is to be to the Lord—visible, public, which is good motivation to give our best.

-Are you ready to share, give your best with an offering of your life cheerfully of your heart, mind, soul and strength?
+Are you ready to share, give your best with an offering of your life cheerfully with all your heart, mind, soul and strength?
 Explore what that might look like by participating at MissionNext without obligation.
 You can opt out at any time.

-– – – – – –
+– – – – – – –

 1 Now the Lord called to Moses, and spoke to him from the tabernacle of meeting, saying, 2 “Speak to the children of Israel, and say to them: ‘When any one of you brings an offering to the Lord, you shall bring your offering of the livestock—of the herd and of the flock.
 3 ‘If his offering is a burnt sacrifice of the herd, let him offer a male without blemish; he shall offer it of his own free will at the door of the tabernacle of meeting before the Lord.